Ballet Pointe Shoes - Freed Studios Opera

 Hello,

-It can also depend on where you purchase the ballet pointe shoes from, either from dance shops or websites.
-Although I would advise you to buy your first pair from a dance shop where they will be able to personally fit you.
+It also depends where you purchase the ballet pointe shoes from.
+Although I would absolutely advise to buy your first pair from a dance shop where they will be able to personally fit you, you will eventually be able to find superb bargains online.

 I find bloch pointe shoes a great brand for students.
 Bloch are strong and supportive, and have many different styles within the brand.
 Take a look at my bloch pointe shoes page for more information.